dmavrotas/pts-api/ReadMe.md

 * Introduce Car Type, in case we have changes between which car type corresponds to which Slot Type.
 * Find a way to make Pricing Policy more generic, right now we need a bit of code to introduce a new Pricing Policy.
+* Having the registry plates on the db is not the best thing in the world.
+We can use a technology like blockchain to identify each car about his visits in the garage.
+It would be a nice version 2.0.